ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 However,
 lately it has been adopted by the technical writing community as a solution for writing longer form documents.

-I'd like to lay out the main arguments that I have against "Markdown".
+I'd like to lay out the main arguments that I have against Markdown.
 Hopefully this will be useful in helping you decide whether it's a good fit for your organization.
 If you are considering Markdown,
 I hope that you also look at `Asciidoctor`_ and `Sphinx`_.